About Us

 University of Nebraska, B.S.
 2017

-Emily is a first-year clinical psychology graduate student from Omaha, NE.
+Emily is a fifth-year clinical psychology graduate student from Omaha, NE.
 She attended the University of Nebraska-Lincoln, where she received a Bachelor of Arts in Psychology.
 Here at OSU, Emily's research interests include prescription drug misuse among college students, and substance use outcomes experienced by minority students.
-Emily hopes to continue onto a career in substance use research.
+Emily hopes to continue onto a career in behavioral health at a medical center.

 Doctoral Student